A mental health care plan is a plan for people with a mental health disorder. If you have mental health issues, your doctor can write out this plan.

 What does a mental health care plan cover?

-If you have a mental health care plan, you will be entitled to Medicare rebates for up to 10 individual or 10 group appointments with some allied mental health services in a year.
-That means for certain psychologists, occupational therapists and social workers, you are also entitled to Medicare rebates for 10 individual or support group sessions in a year.
+If you have a mental health care plan, you will be entitled to Medicare rebates for up to 10 individual and 10 group appointments with some allied mental health services in a year.
+That means for certain psychologists, occupational therapists and social workers, you are also entitled to Medicare rebates for 10 individual and support group sessions in a year.